andyt530/py-az2tf/README.md

 ### Storage Account

-Can fail if your login/SPN doesn't have acccess the KeyVault used for encryption Can also fail of resource locks are in place
+Can fail if your login/SPN doesn't have acccess to the KeyVault used for encryption.
+Can also fail if resource locks are in place

 ### OMS